nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 If 'Slack Invite Accepted?' is unchecked:
   - Go to this link: https://cfdeworkspace.slack.com/admin/invites#pending (you may need to log into your Slack account)
   - If their invitation has moved to 'Accepted Invitations', click the checkbox
-  - You can search for them using their email address in column I
+  - You can search for them using their email address in column J
   - Check the 'Slack Invite Accepted?' box for each person you added

 ### Add to Mailing lists

 If you have just updated their 'Slack Invite Accepted?' checkbox, then you also need to add them to mailing lists (next section)
- - Note the mailing lists they requested to join in column Q (see NOTE1 for help)
+ - Note the mailing lists they requested to join in column R (see NOTE1 for help)
  - Go to https://cfde.groups.io/g/General/subgroupmembers (see NOTE2 for help)
  - Check the boxes next to their name for their selected lists (you can do multiple members at a time)
  - Click `Update`
  - Click `Yes` in the dialogue box that appears (Yes has a trash can for some reason)
  - Check the 'Mailing Lists Assigned?' box for each person you added

-     NOTE1: It's basically impossible to read column Q for members that choose more than one list.
+     NOTE1: It's basically impossible to read column R for members that choose more than one list.
      It's much easier to read their choices directly off their form.
 To do that:

        - Go to https://docs.google.com/forms/d/1sFY6y2eHB3PS0HayEyxXtZOrBJV7lfT8thJ8bL9wKqQ/edit#responses